 But is it being successful?
 Did not the uneducated fisherman have more success in gaining converts in the first century than we do now?
 Aren’t people turning away from the Church who have previously professed faith in God?

-This creates a famine in our hearts for oh Lord and Savior.
+This creates a famine in our hearts for our Lord and Savior.

 The Fourth Seal